Full-time: 2 years

 † Additional information about your studies

-If you are a registered art therapist who is wanting to top up your existing qualification to an MA then there is the option of starting in January.
+If you are a registered art therapist who is wanting to top up your existing qualification to an MA then please get in touch with the Course Team.

 Download programme specification